kuporific/rbm-dbn-mnist/readme.md

 Differences from source repo
 ============================

 This fork added additional classes to analyze spectrograms of classical piano works.
-The audio files were taken from the [Classical Piano Midi Page](http://www.piano-midi.de/) and processed by the utility classes in the `utility` package.
+The audio files were taken from the [Classical Piano Midi Page](http://www.piano-midi.de/) and processed by the utility classes in the `utilities` sub-project.
 The `com.github.tjake.rbm.music` package contains classes based on their `com.github.tjake.rbm.minst` counterparts, but they should also be generic enough that they can also analyze the MNIST data set with little modification.

 Other changes include making some of the classes in `com.github.tjake.rbm` a little more generic, as well as general formatting changes.